 4. USA Yellow Pages

-USA Yellow Pages help businesses connect with one another.
+USA Yellow Pages helps businesses connect with one another.
 However, consumers can also use them for free.
 Using them is simple.
 Set your location and search for “scrapyards and recyclers near me.”
 It will display a lot of places.
 Yellow Pages has more information than Google or Google Maps.
 It carries brief information about the business and what kind of scrap they buy.

 This website is specially made to help you find junkyards, scrapyards and recyclers, as well as sellers of used stuff nearby.
 Key in your ZIP code, and the website will display a few listings of scrapyards and recyclers nearby.